tlienart/julia-site/blog/2019-07-23-multithreading.md

 @def title = "Announcing composable multi-threaded parallelism in Julia"
 @def authors = "Jeff Bezanson (Julia Computing), Jameson Nash (Julia Computing), Kiran Pamnany (Intel)"
 @def hascode = true
+@def mintoclevel = 2

 # Announcing composable multi-threaded parallelism in Julia

 Software performance depends more and more on exploiting multiple processor cores.
 The [free lunch][] from Moore's Law is still over.
 Well, we here in the Julia developer community have something of a reputation for caring about performance.
-In pursuit of it, we have already built a lot of functionality for multi-process, distributed programming and GPUs, but we've known for years that we would also need a good story for composable multi-threading.
+In pursuit of it, we have already built a lot of functionality for multi-process, distributed and GPUs, but we've known for years that we would also need a good story for composable multi-threading.
 Today we are happy to announce a major new chapter in that story.
 We are releasing a preview of an entirely new threading interface for Julia programs: general task parallelism, inspired by parallel programming systems like [Cilk][], [Intel Threading Building Blocks][] (TBB) and [Go][].
 Task parallelism is now available in the v1.3.0-alpha release, an early preview of Julia version 1.3.0 likely to be released in a couple months.
 You can find binaries with this feature on the [downloads page][], or build the [master branch][] from source.

 In this paradigm, any piece of a program can be marked for execution in parallel, and a "task" will be started to run that code automatically on an available thread.
 A dynamic scheduler handles all the decisions and details for you.
 Here's an example of parallel code you can now write in Julia: